The airline fee credit on the Amex Platinum card can go a long way toward offsetting its annual fee – if you know how to

 - Keep a close eye on your card statement to ensure your credit covers all the purchases you want it to.

 While it’s true the Amex Platinum has a travel credit that can be hugely beneficial to frequent flyers, other travel credit cards offer a similar perk with more flexible redemption options.
 The Chase Sapphire Reserve®, for example, charges the same $550 annual fee as the Amex Platinum, but offers a $300 travel credit that is automatically applied toward any travel purchase – including airfare.
 If you don’t spend much on travel incidentals, this could be a better option for you.

 Alternatively, some cards with a lower annual fee also come with a travel credit – if a $550 price tag is out of your reach.
-One option is the Bank of America® Premium Rewards® credit card, which comes with a $100 credit per year for travel incidentals.
+One option is the Bank of America® Premium Rewards® credit card, which comes with a $100 credit per year for airline incidentals.
 Since the card’s annual fee is only $95, it is easy to get plenty of value out of this perk.

 If you’d prefer to stick with Membership Rewards, the American Express® Gold Card charges a more affordable annual fee than the Amex Platinum – $250 – and offers an airline fee credit of up to $100 with the same restrictions and qualifications as the Platinum credit.
 However, the airline credit on the Amex Gold Card will no longer be available to applicants and existing cardholders beginning January 2022.